 As depicted above, the report gives you a holistic view of your website’s condition, including the Performance > Speed Index which tells you about your current load time.

-The GA account connected to your website can also give your website’s page load stats and suggestions.
+The GA account connected to your website can also give insights about your website’s page load stats and suggestions.
 Sign in to your analytics account and go to Behavior > Site Speed.

 Speeding Up Your Website